-My need for alone time actually has nothing to do with anyone else.
+My need for alone time has nothing to do with anyone else.
 It has to do with only one person — me.

 According to Dr. Marti Olsen Laney in The Introvert Advantage, introversion and extroversion mainly boil down to this: dopamine.
-Dopamine is a neurotransmitter in your brain that helps regulate your pleasure center.
-Simply put, it helps you feel good.
-Whenever something makes you experience a positive emotion, dopamine sounds the alarm to urge you to get more of that.
+Dopamine is a neurotransmitter found in the brain that’s sometimes described as the “pleasure molecule.”
+Simply put, it’s involved in pushing you to seek rewards and helping you feel pleasure.
+When something makes you experience a positive emotion, dopamine essentially sounds the alarm to urge you to get more of that.

 Also, think of it this way: extroverts can soak up stimulation and just keep going back for more.
 Introverts?
 Not so much.
-They reach their limit and then need to back off, even when they’re having fun.
+They reach their limit quicker and then need to back off, even when they’re having fun.